 - October 1st: Earliest date to complete the FAFSA

 - March 15th: Priority deadline for continuing students to apply for financial aid

-- Late March: We begin sending financial aid award notifications to incoming students
+- Early February: We'll begin sending financial aid award notifications to incoming students

-- Late May: We begin sending financial aid award notifications to continuing students
+- Late May/Early June: We'll begin sending financial aid award notifications to continuing students